 ‘Professional’ Challenges for the Safety ‘Industry’

 Similarly, I know of safety people who are now taking the word ‘safety’ out of their occupation title so that they can ‘gain back some credibility’ (their words) in what they do.
 They have found that the word ‘safety’ in their occupational title creates a ‘stigma’ (Douglas, 1984) similar to research that shows that safety is considered an ‘embuggerance’ in the workplace (ACRE Frameworks, https://vimeo.com/157701980 Accessed 22 September 2017).
-Some have titles like ‘occupational risk and culture’, ‘ culture and risk’ and ‘organizational leadership and risk’.
+Now, some have titles like ‘occupational risk and culture’, ‘ culture and risk’ and ‘organizational leadership and risk’.
 On the other end of the spectrum we have ‘zero harm advisors’, endorsing a language of nonsense ensuring that the activity of safety is not professional.
-I wonder what happens when organisations seek to engage a ‘zero harm’ advisor about an injury?
-I wonder what role would attract conversation and non-judgmental ‘advice’?
+I wonder what happens when organisations seek to engage a ‘zero harm’ advisor and attempt to discuss the inevitability of harm?
+How can such a named position attract conversation and non-judgmental ‘advice’?

 This paper seeks to raise critical issues associated with the discourse of professionalism in the safety industry and to highlight issues not discussed as part of such discourse.
 It is important if one wants to claim the brand of ‘professional’ that one understands associated issues and challenges in adopting such an identity.